Conservation Systematics of the Western Pilbara Fauna

 Achievements to date

-A team of scientists has been assembled and has begun sequencing specimens.
+A team of scientists has been sequencing specimens since 2014.
 Groups being focused on to date include trapdoor spiders, scorpions, pseudoscorpions, skinks, mangrove birds, land snails, volutes, oysters, octocorals, hard corals and sponges.

 Field trips have been carried out along the coastal Pilbara (from Broome to Exmouth), including the Great Sandy Islands, the Montebellos Islands, and Karijini and Millstream-Chichester National parks.